Wood stork: Phylogenetics

 Within storks (Ciconiidae), the genus Mycteria, which includes the wood stork and three other extant species, is the sister group to the clade containing the genera Ephippiorhynchus, Jabiru, and Ciconia.
 Based on molecular and cytogenetic data, the wood stork is the basal group, or the earliest diverging group, within the Myceria genus.

 Genome

 The wood stork has 72 chromosomes (2n = 72; 35 pairs of autosomes and one pair of sex chromosomes) as determined by karyotype analysis.
 Like all birds, the wood stork has a ZW sex-determination system in which males have a pair of similar chromosomes, ZZ, and females have a pair of dissimilar chromosomes, ZW.
-Thus, females are the heterogametic sex while males are the homogametic sex.
+Thus, females are the heterogametic sex, while males are the homogametic sex.
 A highly contiguous genome assembly of the wood stork has been produced with 31 autosomal pairs and both sex chromosomes identified.
 Four chromosomal pairs were not identified; this is attributed to the small size of these particular chromosomes.
-Avian genomes tend to have approximately 10–12 pairs of large chromosomes and many smaller microchromosomes, gene-dense chromosomes with little repetitive genetic content.
+Avian genomes tend to have about 10–12 pairs of large chromosomes and many smaller microchromosomes, gene-dense chromosomes with little repetitive genetic content.